Fort Tryon Park

-Margaret Corbin Circle, Fort Washington, and 193rd Street bound Jacob K. Javits Playground.
-Between 1935 and 1937, Empire Mortgage leased this property to the City of New York.
+This playground is named after admired New York politician Jacob Koppel Javits (1904-1986).
+Jacob K. Javits Playground is bounded by Margaret Corbin Circle and Fort Washington Avenue.
+Empire Mortgage leased this property to the City of New York between 1935 and 1937.
 Per the agreement, the playground was and continues to be operated as a parcel within Fort Tryon Park.
-In February 1944, Empire Mortgage deeded the property to the city as a gift.
-In December 1981, the Department of General Services placed Jacob K. Javits Playground under Parks jurisdiction.
-In 1982, the City Council assigned the playground’s present name via local law.
-Parks officially dedicated the facility on June 2, 1985, and continues to maintain it.
+In February 1944, Empire Mortgage deeded the property to the City as a gift.
+In December 1981, the Department of General Services placed Jacob K. Javits Playground under Parks jurisdiction and the City Council assigned the playground’s present name via local law in 1982.
+Parks officially dedicated the facility on June 2, 1985.

-In 1995, Jacob K. Javits Playground received a $50,000 renovation sponsored by Mayor Rudolph W. Giuliani.
-The improvements featured the installation of safety surfacing.
-The playground includes benches, a full basketball court, a basketball standard, two tire swings, and play equipment.
-A cast iron fence and large stone gates bound the facility.
+The playground was renovated in 1995; improvements featured the installation of safety surfacing.
+The playground includes benches, basketball courts, tire swings, and play equipment.
+A cast iron fence and large stone gates surround the facility.
 The property’s flora includes numerous American and Siberian elm trees.
 Looking west, through a lush canopy of trees, park goers enjoy splendid views of the Hudson River and the New Jersey Palisades.

 Directions to Fort Tryon Park

 Know Before You Go

 We're reconstructing some of the pathways in Fort Tryon Park to improve park access.
 This work will be done in phases.
 During Phase 1, the path along Broadway between Arden Street and near Sherman Avenue, and the connecting path west, are currently closed.
 Please use alternate pathways.

 To learn more about this project and to track our progress, please visit our Capital Project Tracker.